AshGw/dotfiles/README.md

 Developer workflow:

-1-   I use a shit ton of aliases, even aliasing the aliases, ion like mental overhead, if it takes more than 3 words to type it => alias it.
-So if I casually type random shit like
+1-   Shit ton of aliases, even aliasing the aliases, ion like mental overhead, if it takes more than 3 words to type it => alias it.
+So  I casually type random shit like
 ```shell
 dprune && lpg && g ck -b dev && j t && j l && v . && c && gh
 ```
- It may not make sense to you, but it makes sense to me.

- 2- Ricing?
-What's that ?
+ 2- 0 rice

  3- Neovim, tmux & fzf?
 Yes